Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • it affects their family relationships;

-Influence of the line of mother and grandmother
+Influence of mother and grandmother line

 • lack of full care for the child;

-• pronounced changes in the metabolism of the baby;
+• pronounced changes in the baby’s metabolism;

 • organic brain damage;